utkrisht-sikka/Mesh_chaos_s/README.md

 <h1>Mesh_chaos_s</h1>

-Ethan is lost in a maze and has limited energy to move .Guide him through the grid so that he reaches his goal before he runs out of his energy.
+Ethan is lost in a maze and has limited energy to move .Guide him through the grid so that he reaches his goal using his energy.

 <h1>Installation Guide</h1>